piccoloaiutante/build/ansible/README.md

 - [ ] move all service-related stuff to handlers
 - [ ] find a nicer way of adding proxyhosts to iptables
 - [ ] add clang/clang++ symlinks for ccache
+- [ ] centos7 needs different ccache path
+- [ ] fedora 24 and 25 needs to either handle selinux or just disable it
+- [ ] fedora 24 and 25: ccache lives in /usr/lib64/ccache